leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

  - **Minimize _try-fail-repeat_ cycle turnout time** <br/>
    Our initial assumption was we won't get into PROD-ready state right away.
 In the process we definitely would like to experiment with certain components AND/OR approaches more than few times.
-Think about multi-node environment [provisioning] [define:provisioning] from scratch, DB backup restores, file system backup restores, etc...
+Think about multi node environment [provisioning] [define:provisioning] from scratch, DB backup restores, file system backup restores, etc...
 It's likely to take a while.
 EVERY.
 SINGLE.
    TIME.
 I wanted to automate as much as possible to reduce human error risks